ProjectLibertyLabs/siwf/README.md

 ## 💻 Prerequisites<a name="-prerequisites"></a>

-Using Sign In With Access requires:
+Using Sign In With Frequency requires:

 - Frequency Provider setup
 - Frequency Node RPC access